 Step 3: Bend your knees as in a machine leg curl, rolling the ball toward you.
 Be sure to keep your core braced so you don’t hyperextend your lower back.

 Step 4: Hold the contracted position, squeezing your glutes and hamstrings as hard as possible for a two-count.
 Then slowly reverse the movement, extending your legs and returning to the starting position.

-Step 5: Slowly extend your legs, sliding your heels away from you until your butt and legs are just above the floor.
-When they’re straight, slowly contract your glutes and hamstrings fully, bending your knees and curling the sliders back toward your butt.
+Step 3: Slowly extend your legs, sliding your heels away from you until your butt and legs are just above the floor.
+When they’re straight, bend your knees and curl the sliders back toward your butt.

-Too tough?
-Start by performing only the negative portion of the movement and do it extra slowly.
+If that’s too tough, start by performing only the negative portion of the movement, lowering your body slowly from the bridge position.
 Take five seconds to straighten your legs, and then rest your butt on the floor if you need to when you reset your legs.

 Step 1: Stand lunge length in front of a bench, step, or box that’s six to 12 inches high.